earkevin11/Network-Security-Groups/README.md

 - NSGs can be attached on the <em> NIC </em> or the <em> subnet </em> that contains the azure VMs.
 - <em> You cannot apply NSG onto the entire virtual network. </em>

+# Remember: Traffic flows via the Network Interface (NIC) to the Virtual Machine, which is why the NSG is attached at the NIC level.
+- Think *NSG* = *Firewall*

+# How to use NSGs?
+- Go to VM > Networking > Select the NSG
+- Inbound rules are used for traffic that flows into the VM
+- Outbound rules are used for traffic that flows out of the VM
+- Admins can associate NSGs with multiple subnets and NIC.
+# There are 3 default rules created in NSG inbound rules
+- 1. Allow all traffic within a VNet.
+This means if a VM tries to contact another VM within the same VNet.
+It will be allowed.
+- 2. Allow traffic onto a Azure Load Balancer
+- 3. All other traffic is denied inbound.

+# Outbound Traffic rules
+- 3 default rules in place
+- 1. Allow Vnet outbound if destination is in the same VNet
+- 2. Allow all internet outbound traffic
+- 3. Deny all other outbound traffic